denten-books/plain-text/3-format.md

 ## Chapter 3: Form, Formula, Format

-We know that the word shapes the human body in strange ways.
+Text shapes the human body in strange ways.
 After a lifetime of reading shoulders acquire a stooped countenance, as if the book was exerting pressure against the solar plexus.
 Eyesight deteriorates through continual exertion.
-Tendons and other supporting structures in the wrist swell from repetitive stress of contact with keyboards, the mechanical letter.
+Tendons and other supporting structures in the wrist swell from the repetitive stress of striking keys, working against the resistance of the mechanical letter.
 Reading and writing take their toll.
-An even more profound change happens when we read and write computationally.
-Just as poetics strives to discover formal structures in the organization of complex symbolic notational systems, the complex symbolic notational systems embedded into our devices are building models of us.
-Machine learning algorithms track the speed by which the reader advances from paragraph to paragraph.
-They create a "fingerprint" of individual readers that points to their gender, age, race, ethnicity, and socio-economic status.
-They track the movement of the finger: where the reader is likely to move next; what themes are likely to follow other kinds of themes; how the human brain makes connections between topics.
-Heat maps are drawn to reflect the dynamics of attention, desire.
-Supervised learning algorithms use our collective philological output to predict behavior and to alter the visible content to better suit our predilections.
-Deep neural networks artificially mimic the brain to create models of human behavior that lie beyond human comprehension.
-The What I propose here is the beginning.
+A further profound change happens when we read and write along with the machine.
+Just as poetics strives to map and model the topography of complex symbolic notational systems, the complex symbolic notational systems embedded into our electronic devices are mapping and modeling us.
+Machine learning algorithms track the speed by which readers advance from paragraph to paragraph, creating a "fingerprint" that points to markers of gender, age, race, ethnicity, and economic status.
+Algorithmic agents follow the movement of the human finger in an attempt to anticipate where the reader is likely to move next, to learn what themes are likely to be of interest to us next, to understand how the human brain makes connections between topics.
+Heat maps are drawn to reflect the dynamics of boredom, fatigue, focus, attention, and desire.
+Supervised training algorithms use our collective philological output to learn how to sort information autonomously and to curate content that better suits our predilections.
+Deep neural networks artificially mimic the brain to build models of human behavior so complex that they defy human comprehension.
+A vast archive of literature by machines and for machines supports the human-readable corpus.

 Despite the formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.